AndroidCrypto/Android_Advanced_NFC_NfcA_App/README.md

 ### Fast Read Command 0x3Ah

-he FAST_READ command requires a start page address and an end page address and returns the all n*4 bytes of the addressed pages.
+The FAST_READ command requires a start page address and an end page address and returns the all n*4 bytes of the addressed pages.
 For example if the start address is 03h and the end address is 07h then pages 03h, 04h, 05h, 06h and 07h are returned.
 If the addressed page is outside of accessible area, NTAG21x replies a NAK.